Integrating Google Classroom assignments

 When setting up your lesson objectives in Quests, you can pull assignments directly from Google Classroom into tasks.

-In your quest, click the green "+" button in the bottom right, then click on the map to place a new objective and open the Objective Creation screen.
+In your quest, click the green "+" button in the navigation bar above the map, then click on the map to place a new objective and open the Objective Creation screen.
 The first step is to enter an objective name and select an objective type: Google Classroom Assignment in this case.
 Then click "Next" in the bottom right.

 Adding a Google Classroom objective to your quest

 Google Classroom objectives are similar to the "Task" option and include the story, task, assignment (only available after selecting a Google assignment as the task), discussions, and progress settings options.

 Instead of entering a task description under Task, select the appropriate Google class and Google Classroom assignment via the dropdown menus: